You will usually go to a pre-assessment clinic a few days or weeks before the operation for vulval cancer.

 Sometimes when part of the vulva has been removed, the stream of urine may flow to one side or spray.
 This may feel a little odd the first few times you pass urine.

 Rarely, if the cancer has spread to the tube that you pass urine through (urethra) or the lower end of the large bowel (anus and rectum) these areas will be included in the operation.
 This may affect how you pass urine or have a bowel movement.
 Your doctor or nurse will discuss this with you before the operation.

-After surgery, some women have numbness, tingling or pins and needles in the area around the vulva.
-You may also have a change in sensation in your groin or down your legs.
+Sometimes surgery affects the nerves and causes numbness, tingling or pins and needles in the area around the vulva.
+It can also cause a change in sensation in your groin or down your legs.
 This is because of the effects of surgery on the nerves close by.

-These effects usually improve over a period of months, although for some women they can be permanent.
+These effects usually improve over a period of months, but sometimes it can be permanent.